 At the time of the execution of the Series A purchase agreement, an affiliate of Optimus was granted on September 24, 2009 a warrant to purchase up to 33,750,000 shares of our common stock at an exercise price of \$0.20 to be adjusted in connection with the draw down of each tranche.
 As permitted by the terms of such warrant, the aggregate exercise price of \$6,250,970 received by us as of November 8, 2011 is payable pursuant to four year full recourse promissory notes each bearing interest at the rate of 2% per year.
 In addition, in connection with the draw down of the final tranche, we issued an additional warrant to an affiliate of Optimus to purchase up to 2,818,000 shares of common stock at an exercise price of \$0.18 per share.
-As permitted by the terms of such warrant, the aggregate exercise price of \$507,240 received by us as of July 31, 2011 is payable pursuant to a four year full recourse promissory notes are not due or payable at any time that (a) we are in default of under the Series A purchase agreement, any loan agreement or other material agreement or (b) there are any Series B exchange shares issued or outstanding.
+As permitted by the terms of such warrant, the aggregate exercise price of \$507,240 received by us as of July 31, 2011 is payable pursuant to a four year full recourse promissory note bearing interest at the rate of 2% per year.
+The foregoing promissory notes are not due or payable at any time that (a) we are in default of under the Series A purchase agreement, any loan agreement or other material agreement or (b) there are any Series B exchange shares issued or outstanding.